Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 The examples above are internal economies of scale.
 Cost reduction occurs only in a single company.
 And management has control over these cost reductions.

-Meanwhile, external economies of scale are cost reductions occurring due to factors outside the organization and impacting many companies.
-For example, when the government grants a tax break, it doesn’t just apply to one company but to many companies.
+Meanwhile, external economies of scale are cost reductions caused by factors outside the organization and impacting many companies.
+For example, when the government grants a tax break, it applies to many companies.

 Another example is agglomeration.
 When businesses in different industries are located in a particular area, they mutually benefit from each other and can share resources and opportunities.
 As a result, these companies get external benefits to lower costs.